bogdan/blog/_posts/2017-11-22-naming-things-problem.markdown

 ---
 layout: post
+published: true
-title: "Naming Things" Solution
+title: '"Naming Things" Solution'
+date: '2017-11-23'
 tags:
 - principles
 - software
-- it
+- naming
-- imperfection
+- code
 ---

 Naming things in software is really a big deal.
-It gets harder and harder over time when software gets bigger.
+It gets harder and harder over time when a code base gets larger.
 I've never encountered an article that would try to address the issue.
-Here I will try to define good name criteria as well as naming strategies that appeared to be useful in my experience.
+So here, I will try to define good name criteria as well as naming strategies that appeared to be useful in my experience.

 <!--more-->